Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 __username:__ Linux and DevOps
 __password:__ Linux and DevOps

-Finally we get to access Nextcloud.
+Finally, we get to access Nextcloud.
 ![Nextcloudpage](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/nextclouddash.png)

 ________________________________________________________________
 ### Statping Setup
 Statping provides a status page to monitor websites and applications.
-It automatically fetchs the application's data render it.
+It automatically fetches the application's data to render it.
 It can be paired with MySQL, Postgres, or SQLite on multiple operating systems.
 Setting up Statping is easy, here is how to do it:

 __Step 1:__ On rancher, create a new workload with the following parameters:

 * Name: m-statping
 * Docker Image: statping/statping:v0.90.36
 * Port Mapping:
 > * Port Name    : any name.<br>
 > * Publish the container port : 8080<br>
 > * Protocol    : TCP<br>
 > * As a    : Layer-4 load balancer<br>
 > * On listening port : 80<br>
 * Environment variables:
 > * DB_CONN=sqlite